alovak/time_report/README.md

 ## Usage

-To track time I spend on taks I use plain text file and Vim.
+To track time I spend on tasks I use plain text file and Vim.
 My report file looks like this:

 ```